 You see what I mean?
 You search for questions like that because you’re looking for help, so those were some blog post ideas to get you thinking of what you can write about!

 Going back to the 3-circle diagram above, my point is if you want to enjoy blogging while being able to earn an income, your ideal spot is to hit all these 3 elements — passion, skills, and market demand.
-I know it’s easier said than done, but if you really put the time and effort into figuring this out, you will be rewarded and I know you will as you start drafting more blog posts!
+I know it’s easier said than done, but if you really put the time and effort into figuring this out, you will be rewarded as you start drafting more blog posts!

 You don’t need to be an expert to start a blog and make money!